smoowe2125/backtick/README.md

 # backtick
-backtick-lang is a programming language made by smoowe2125 in Java and rewritten in (insert programming language here after completion).
-It is object-oriented, imperative, functional, procedural and statically typed.
-It will have to versions.
-One compiled and one interpreted.
-At least that's what I am aiming for.
+backtick-lang is a function oriented imperative statically typed compiled programming language (the Java version is interpreted) carefully put together by yours truly.